vitta-hiring/welcome/readme.md

     1. `n` are the initials of your name!
 Filipe Forattini would be `ff`!

    **Attention!** If I choose the back-end challenge Square of Squares (BE2) I'd name my repository as `vc-be2.0-ff`.
-1. Send an e-mail to `recrutamento@vitta.me` with the link to the repository;
+1. Send an e-mail to `recrutamento@vitta.me` with the link to your repository;
+1. Good luck and do your best!